EdDataScienceEES/tutorial-Kirstb-04/index.md

 Add a backslash and a space after each word to create spaces between the words.
 To change the colour simply type the colour you want into the curly brackets where **blue** currently is _e.g. purple, green, yellow_.

+**Important Notes!**

-**Important Note!** <mark>**This code is a HTML tag as opposed to markup language, which is not fully supported by GitHub markdown**.
-I would therefore recommend using this code sparingly and in personal as opposed to professional Markdowns as it can be temperamental.
-Additionally, by changing the colour of the text the font of the text also changes.
-There isn't a way around this and so bear this in mind before changing the colour of your text.</mark>
+- **<mark>This code is a type of HTML tag as opposed to markup language, which is not fully supported by GitHub markdown.</mark>** I would therefore recommend using this code sparingly and in personal as opposed to professional Markdowns as it can be temperamental.

+- **<mark>Additionally, by changing the colour of the text the font of the text also changes.</mark>** There isn't a way around this and so bear this in mind before changing the colour of your text.

 <p>&nbsp;</p>